asepehri93/MLCC-LifeTime-Prediction/README.md

 We present the flowchart for our machine learning approach in Figure 1.

-![Figure 1: Flowchart for our machine learning approach.](resources/flowchart.png)
+![Figure 1: Flowchart for our machine learning approach.](resources/flowchart.png) *Figure 1: Flowchart illustrating the machine learning approach used in this study.*

 ## Equations